kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 2 - Leading Organizational Change - Continuous Improvement and Scalable Practices.md

 Feel free to share your answers with your fellow participants and/or your supervisor/manager.
 They can help you fill in gaps, point you to new resources, or share ideas on how to use your strengths.

+## Self-Assessment: What’s Your Change Style?

+**Instructions:** Answer the following questions based on how you typically approach work, collaboration, and improvement.
+Keep track of your answers (A, B, C, or D) and count which letter you selected most often.

+Note: This self-assessment is a simplified framework inspired by common change leadership and team behavior patterns.
+It is not based on a formal psychological assessment, but draws conceptually from Agile roles, team dynamics (e.g., Belbin Team Roles), and organizational change theory, such as Kotter’s methodology for leading change.

+---

+1\.
+When your team faces a challenge, your first instinct is to:

+ A. Reach out and bring people together to talk it through
+ B. Roll up your sleeves and start solving the practical issues
+ C. Step back and assess the overall system or strategy
+ D. Ask tough questions and challenge assumptions

+---

+2\.
+You feel most energized when:

+ A. Facilitating conversations and connecting colleagues
+ B. Getting tasks across the finish line
+ C. Identifying long-term improvements and patterns
+ D. Shaking things up or pushing for change that matters

+---

+3\.
+In meetings, you’re most likely to:

+ A. Help make sure everyone is heard
+ B. Volunteer to take ownership of next steps
+ C. Ask about how today’s work aligns with broader goals
+ D. Question why the group is doing things a certain way

+---

+4\.
+Your teammates would likely describe you as:

+ A. Approachable and well-connected
+ B. Reliable and action-oriented
+ C. Strategic and thoughtful
+ D. Bold and unafraid to challenge the norm

+---

+5\.
+When it comes to improving your team or agency, you:

+ A. Build networks or communities to share knowledge
+ B. Make small, consistent process changes
+ C. Analyze what’s working and propose big-picture solutions
+ D. Call out what's not working—even if it's uncomfortable

+---

+## Results: What’s Your Primary Change Style?

+**Mostly A – Connector**
+ You're a relationship builder.
+You create momentum by fostering collaboration, trust, and shared purpose.
+ \-*You might lead a community of practice, organize informal learning sessions, or connect stakeholders across silos.*

+**Mostly B – Implementer**
+ You turn ideas into action.
+You're dependable and focused on getting results.
+ \-*You might pilot a new checklist, lead small process changes, or help teams apply what they’ve learned.*

+**Mostly C – Strategist**
+ You’re a systems thinker.
+You analyze and refine the bigger picture.
+\- *You might lead procurement retrospectives, develop internal guidance, or advise on process alignment.*

+**Mostly D – Challenger**
+ You question the status quo.
+You’re not afraid to advocate for change, even when it’s difficult.
+ \-*You might champion new approaches, propose bold shifts in how work is done, or highlight risks others overlook.*

+---

+## Reflect & Apply:

+1\.
+What style did you get?
+Do you agree with it?
+Why or why not?
+2\.
+What’s one way you can use your strengths to promote change in your next procurement or team collaboration?
+3\.
+Are there other styles you’d like to develop more intentionally?
+How might you start?